If Kissing or Sex Leaves You Tingly, Is It Love or Allergies? Intimate Allergic Reactions Can Be Treated, Allergists Say

 Source Newsroom: American College of Allergy, Asthma and Immunology (ACAAI)

-“If you have food allergies, having an allergic reaction immediately after kissing someone who has eaten the food or taken oral medication that you are allergic to isn’t highly unusual,” said allergist Sami Bahna, MD, ACAAI president.
+“If you have food allergies, having an allergic reaction immediately after kissing someone who has eaten the food or taken oral medication that you are allergic to isn’t highly unusual,” said allergist Sami Bahna, MD, ACAAI past president.
 “But some patients react after their partner has brushed his or her teeth or several hours after eating.
 It turns out that their partners’ saliva is excreting the allergen hours after the food or medicine has been absorbed by their body.”

-"Kissing" allergies are most commonly found in people who have food or medication allergies.
+"Kissing" allergies are most commonly found in people who have food or drug allergies.
 Symptoms include swelling of the lips or throat, rash, hives, itching and wheezing.
 Food allergies affect about 2 to 3 percent of adults and 5 to 7 percent of children in the U.S. population, or more than 7 million people, according to the ACAAI.

 So what are lovebirds to do?
 Allergists recommend that the non-allergic partner brush his or her teeth, rinse his or her mouth and avoid the offending food for 16 to 24 hours before smooching with a person who is highly allergic to that food.
 But even these steps may not help in some cases.